SQL ROLLBACK transaction statement rolls back an explicit or implicit transaction to the beginning of the transaction.

 Next the update statement, updates the JobTitle value to ‘Sr. HR Manager‘.

-After that on successful update the Commit transaction statement commits the changes made by update statement to the database permanently.
+After the successful update, the COMMIT TRANSACTION statement permanently saves the changes made by the UPDATE statement to the database.

 And you can see, the JobTitle value is updated to ‘Sr. HR Manager’.